Picture Books for Advent and Christmas

 A Christmas Carol by Charles Dickens, retold by Adam McKeown, pictures by Gerald Kelley

-(A simple retelling of the classical Christmas play)
+(A simple retelling of the classic Christmas play)

 The Great Spruce by John Duvall, pictures by Rebecca Gibbon